 Prenuptial and Postnuptial Agreements

-Prenuptial agreements are legal agreements which people make before they get married.
+Prenuptial agreements are pre-divorce legal agreements which people make before they get married.
 Postnuptial agreements are agreements made between spouses after they are married.
 Prenuptial and postnuptial agreements can be used by couples to assist in the division of assets if they divorce.

 In order for prenuptial and postnuptial agreements to be valid in most states, they must be made in writing.
 Both parties must also be entering into the agreement voluntarily in order for it to be considered valid.
 In some states, such as California, each party needs independent legal counsel.